-No, additions are not incredibly wealthy mathematical operations that own multiple houses in multiple states.
-Although, if they were, they'd probably be building additions onto each of them.
+No, addition isn't some incredibly wealthy mathematical operation that owns multiple houses in multiple states.
+Although if it were, it would probably be building additions onto each of them.

 a + b = b + a

 Both terms can swap spots without changing the total sum.